MikeMasiello/osTicket-Prereqs/README.md

 <img src="https://i.imgur.com/EcuwFFu.png" height="50%" width="50%" alt="Install OSTicket "/>

 </p>
 16.)
 The last step is to do some clean up.
-Delete the setup folder in our system. -Delete: C:\inetpub\wwwroot\osTicket\setup Only delete the setup folder and nothing else.
+Delete the setup folder in our system.
+Delete: C:\inetpub\wwwroot\osTicket\setup Only delete the setup folder and nothing else.
 </p>
 Set the permissions back to "Read" only in the ost-config.php file
 <img src="https://i.imgur.com/fZlm4je.png" height="50%" width="50%" alt="Install OSTicket "/>